<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 During discussions with candidates, don’t neglect to paint a clear picture of your company’s culture—including your goals, values, expectations, talent development programs, and what kind of attitude and approach you expect from each of your employees.

-Your hiring is too homogeneous
+4. Your hiring is too homogeneous.

-Although you may be hiring employees that fit your company culture, you may be hiring the same type of person over and over again—maybe even those who are just like you!
+Although you may be hiring employees who fit your company culture, you may be hiring the same type of person over and over again—maybe even those who are just like you!
 As a result, you neglect your business’s real hiring needs.

 Diversity is vital for success in business, as considering different perspectives improves decision-making.

-Not listening to the candidates
+5. Not listening to the candidates.

 While candidates may inflate their qualifications, some candidates will disclose important information that might disqualify them from your job search.
 The problem is—you may not be listening to what they’re saying.